ltlylfun/ResumeToJob/README.md

 - 🎨 Multiple beautiful resume templates
 - 📱 Responsive design for both mobile and desktop
-- 🔒 Privacy-focused with all data stored locally
+- 🔒 Privacy-focused with all data stored in browser locally
 - 📤 One-click PDF export
 - 🌏 Multi-language interface (English & Chinese)
 - 🖥️ Real-time preview of edits
 - ✏️ Markdown format support for easier content editing
 - 📁 Resume management with support for creating, switching, cloning, and importing/exporting multiple resumes

+> ⚠️ **Important Notice**: Resume data is stored in browser locally.
+To prevent accidental loss, it is recommended to use the [manage resumes] function to export and save

 ### 📝 Markdown Format Support